Cost & Aid

 Todd Bland Memorial Scholarship

 - The Todd Bland Memorial Scholarship is a gift from the Bland family.
-The scholarship is awarded in the amount of $1000 to female students pursuing the MS Finance degree who demonstrate the highest academic potential in their cohort as assessed by the scholarship committee.
+The scholarship is awarded in the amount of $1000 to Accelerated Admissions students pursuing the MS Finance degree who demonstrate the highest academic potential in their cohort as assessed by the scholarship committee.